987839088534212

 Oregon

-In Oregon, the legislature has passed the Nurse Practice Act (Oregon Revised Statutes, Chapter 678.010-678.445), which requires hospitals to have staff committees that oversee nursing staff and implement policies.
+The state of Oregon passed the Nurse Practice Act (Oregon Revised Statutes, Chapter 678.010-678.445), which requires hospitals to have staff committees that oversee nursing staff and implement policies.

-This law is in place to ensure:
+This law is in place to ensure that:

 • Nurses receive adequate staffing and training